 Alas, the McGraw-Hill installation CDROM is woefully out of date.
 Please call us at 1-800-806-2155, describe the problem, and we will give you a current CD, no charge(!), in exchange for the non-working CD (so we can verify that you really bought the McGraw Hill program).
 In addition to actually installing on modern systems, our CD looks prettier.

-There is a problem in Publisher 2010 and 2013 such that certain characters we used in our linked cursive become the subject of character or font substitution.
+There is a problem in Publisher 2010, 2013, and 2016 such that certain characters we used in our linked cursive become the subject of character or font substitution.
 Joanna brought the problem to our attention when the ending strokes of letters g, j, y, and z were showing up as florins (fancy f's) after running LinkLetter using the HB Cursive font series.
-The linked text pastes correctly into Word 2010, but if doesn't even work to copy the text from Word and paste it into Publisher.
+The linked text pastes correctly into Word 2010, but it doesn't even work to copy the text from Word and paste it into Publisher.

 Unfortunately, there are characters in almost all of our linked cursive fonts that don't work correctly with Publisher.